Electronics notes/802.11 (WiFi)

 more than two and you will be sharing the medium, and the speed divides right along.

-Mixed-speed networks have lower overall throughput
+• Mixed-speed networks have slightly lower overall throughput

-That implies that when b or g devices appear, the communication goes at different speeds at different times.
+That implies that when b or g devices appear, the communication goes at different speeds at different times;

-(It won't force anything else to talk to the slowest speed on the network, an apparently common-enough misconception.
-But the slower clients take up more timeslots to send the same amount of bytes, so absolute worst case it can seem that way).
+But the slower clients take up more timeslots to send the same amount of bytes, so when the slower clients have a lot to say it can seem that way).

 11ac is 5GHZ-only so does not have to share with b, g, or n at all.

-But at the same time, 5GHz has higher losses through walls.
-The better MIMO (basically, ability to focus energy in one direction) may help enough through one wall, but after two walls will act a lot like 11n, at best.
-So there's an argument that if you want good 11ac, get a few more APs to cover the area -- and bang for buck, simpler 11ac APs so you can have more of them for the same price and e.g. spread them around the rooms you're usually in)..
-Also keep in mind that this directionality only helps if the client is equally good at directing its response.
+So there's an argument that if you want good 11ac, get more APs to cover the area -- and bang for buck, simpler 11ac APs so you can have more of them for the same overall cost, and e.g. spread them around the rooms you're usually in)..

 As 11ac APs tend to be dual radio (providing 11n on 2.4GHz), the box label might add the 2.4GHz and 5GHz speeds together.
 Not because any one device gets to ever use that, but because marketing likes higher numbers.

-Ultra turbo large antenna APs with aggressive looking angles and 1024-QAM and 4x4 (or even 8x8) MIMO are, in a word, stupid.
+Ultra turbo large antenna APs, aggressively angled plastic, and 1024-QAM and 4x4 (or even 8x8) MIMO are, in a word, stupid.
+Because even if the AP can do this, it doesn't matter when

 Latency